Tips for Robust Cybersecurity in 2026: Secure Your Business

 Cybersecurity Measures for Small Businesses

-Small businesses may often believe they are not targets for cyberattacks, which is a misconception.
+Small businesses often believe they are not targets for cyberattacks, but this is a misconception.

 Your cybersecurity strategy should include regular security audits, employee training, and investment in security measures tailored to your business size and industry.